Donaim/proviral-pres1/slides.md

 # Hello 2

-First, the samples are collected
+First, the samples are collected.

-Then they are loaded into MiCall
+Then they are loaded into MiCall.

 ---